Page Content

 Radiographers are in high demand throughout the U.S., and career opportunities in radiography are excellent.
 The Bureau of Labor Statistics expects employment of radiographers will continue to grow at an average pace.
 With a large aging population, there may be an increase in medical conditions that require imaging for making diagnoses.

 With additional training and experience, some radiographers move into managerial roles such as shift supervisor or chief radiologic technologist.
-Others move into education positions such as a clinical instructor or program director.
+Others move into education positions such as clinical instructors or program directors.
 Radiographers can also earn specialty certificates to increase opportunities for advancement such as in mammography, magnetic resonance imaging (MRI), computed tomography (CT), or interventional radiology.

 Radiologic technologist programs at Mayo Clinic